Can you be addicted to sex?

 Is sex addiction a real condition?

 The American author Mark Twain is often, possibly apocryphally, quoted as saying that quitting smoking was easy - he'd done it 100 times.
-The writer later died of lung cancer.

 As a society we accept the existence of addictions to substances, such as nicotine, alcohol and other drugs - and the harm they can cause.
 But when it comes to sex, some experts still disagree over whether addiction is real or a myth.